F5Networks/f5-ci-docs/docs/kubernetes/asp-k-ephemeral-store.rst

 .. attention::

-   The ASP ephemeral store requires a Kubernetes alpha resource (PetSet).
+   The ASP ephemeral store requires a Kubernetes alpha resource (PetSet) for Kubernetes v1.4.x.
    You must have alpha resources enabled on the Kubernetes API server in order to use the ASP with the ephemeral store.

+   For Kubernetes v1.6.x and beyond use the StatefulSet beta resource.

    See the `Kubernetes API overview <https://kubernetes.io/docs/concepts/overview/kubernetes-api/>`_ for more information.

 .. important::